 First, please be assured that this is not a diet blog.
 I cannot stand fad diets.
-Another pet-peeve of mine are hipster foodie buzzwords, and while we’re on the subject I’m also not falling for well-marketed restaurant concepts that put all their soul into their logo just so they can fill my belly with a heavy dose of self-gratification.
+Another pet-peeve of mine is hipster foodie buzzwords, and while we’re on the subject I’m also not falling for well-marketed restaurant concepts that put all their soul into their logo just so they can fill my belly with a heavy dose of self-gratification.

 That was harsh, but I’m really just clearing my name.
 The response from many of my hardcore food-loving friends isn’t always favorable when I order gluten-free.
 I’ve been accused of falling for Big Food’s marketing ploys, and I don’t appreciate the lack of confidence.